 (H) Staff shall review the information filed by the electric utility in accordance with this rule and additional information obtained through discovery, if any, to determine if the proposed adjustment to the FARs is in accordance with the provisions of this rule, section 386.266, RSMo and the FAC mechanism established in the utility’s most recent general rate proceeding.
 Within thirty (30) days after the electric utility files its testimony and tariff sheets to adjust its FARs, the staff shall submit a recommendation regarding its examination and analysis to the commission.

-I) OPC and other parties may file a response to the electric utility’s proposed FAR adjustment within forty (40) days after the electric utility files its testimony and tariff sheet(s) to adjust its FARs.
+(I) OPC and other parties may file a response to the electric utility’s proposed FAR adjustment within forty (40) days after the electric utility files its testimony and tariff sheet(s) to adjust its FARs.

 (J) Within sixty (60) days after the electric utility files its testimony and tariff sheet(s) to adjust its FARs, the commission shall either: